rserota/wad/README.md

 <pre><code>var saw = new Wad({
   source : 'sawtooth',
-  volume : 1.0, // Peak volume can range from 0 to an arbitrarily high number, but you probably shouldn't set it higher than 1. env : {
+  volume : 1.0, // Peak volume can range from 0 to an arbitrarily high number, but you probably shouldn't set it higher than 1. panning : -5 // Horizontal placement of the sound source.
+Sensible values are from 10 to -10. env : {
     attack : 0.0, // Time in seconds from onset to peak volume.
 Common values for oscillators may range from 0.05 to 0.3. decay : 0.0, // Time in seconds from peak volume to sustain volume.